-In 2017-2018, EASTBIO offers a total of 6 funded spaces worth £800 each to first-year students on a competitive basis.
-Applicants will be notified of the outcome of their application at the end of October 2017.
+In 2017-2018, EASTBIO offered a total of 6 funded spaces worth £800 each to first-year students on a competitive basis.
+Applicants are usually notified of the outcome of their application by the end of October 2017.

 For more information, please click here.

 This workshop is open to first-year students and carries 10 training points.
 The interactive workshop, which is run by Dr Jo Young, provides guidance, feedback and sustained support for scientific presentations to interdisciplinary audiences.
-The first stage of the training includes feedback on students' short video presentations (deadline end of January 2018), followed by a face-to-face workshop in St Andrews.
+The first stage of the training includes individual feedback to students on their short video presentations (deadline for video uploads end of January 2018), followed by a face-to-face training workshop in St Andrews.